tirthalpatel/Learning-Java/Java8/src/com/tirthal/learning/libfeatures/java/util/stream/README.md

 * Tips
 	- For functional programming, should not modify state
 	- Avoid loops in streams
-	- Be careful with parallel streams
+	- Be careful with parallel streams, For example, use parallel streams with Stateless operations (filter, map...) and don't use with Stateful operations (limit, skip, sort...)

 ## Sample Code